queenalimm/Dino-Run-Game/README.md

 <img src="DinoGame.png" alt="productscreenshot" width="500" height="300">

 Dinosaur Runner Game - a replica of the endless runner game originally built into Google Chrome.
-It is an hidden game from Chrome offline mode where you avoid obstacles as long as possible.
+It is an hidden game from Chrome offline mode where you jump over obstacles and avoid collisions.
+The goal is to achieve the highest score by surviving as long as possible without hitting any obstacles.

+This game is written in C# and is based on the Windows Forms framework.
+The game features a dinosaur that moves from left to right across the screen, and the player can make it jump to avoid obstacles.
+As the player progresses and scores points, the game becomes more challenging by increasing the speed of the obstacles.

 <!-- GETTING STARTED -->